Dilapidated building for sale that someone should be concerned about buying property with environmental issues

 Risks Associated with Buying Property with Environmental Issues

 There are many risks linked to buying contaminated real estate.
-Some of the most notable risks include the following.
+Some of the most notable problems include the following:

 1. Civil Liability